valist-io/valist/README.md

 Imagine the following scenario:

-* A developer wants to upload a new firmware version for a hardware wallet (or some other arbitrary software) they have been building in a secure, verifiable way.
+* A developer wants to distribute a new firmware version for a hardware wallet (or some other arbitrary software) they have been building in a secure, verifiable way.

 * Using a simple frontend, the developer registers their credentials (one or more public keys, perhaps leveraging ERC-725) to the software notary dApp.
 This can also be organization-level credentials, with individual developer/team access control.